-Older people and those with underlying health conditions are at higher risk of being affected by coronavirus.
+Older people and those with underlying health conditions are at higher risk of being affected by the Coronavirus.
 These groups of people were already at higher risk of being socially isolated.
 Now they are potentially cut off from many of the usual sources of essential support, and they are less likely to have the skills, confidence and devices to get help online.

 Public sector and community groups are working hard to support more vulnerable people in society, and we know they are looking for information on how best to target that work.
 We are determined to put our knowledge and experience to good use, and to help provide that information.